dotnet/docs-maui/docs/user-interface/layouts/index.md

 In a `VerticalStackLayout`, if an element's size is not explicitly set, it expands to fill the available width.

-For more information, see [.NET MAUI VerticalStackLayout](verticalstacklayout.md).
+For more information, see [VerticalStackLayout](verticalstacklayout.md).

 ## Grid